linfaxin/AndroidUI-CLI/README.md

 This is a Hello World WebApp for AndroidUI.

+Ensure you has installed nodejs, and run 'npm install' at project dir.

 If you want to create a new AndroidUI project, these files you should copy to:

 1. build.sh : to build the project, you should change the 'packageName' defined in the file.
 Open the file to see detail.